 +51 973 250 586

-Qeswachaka Inca Rope Bridge Tour takes you to one of the marvels of the Inca empire.
+Qeswachaka Inca Bridge Tour takes you to one of the marvels of the Inca empire.
 Q’eswachaka (Keshwa Chaca) is one of renowned suspension bridges, located near Cusco.
 It is a rope bridge spanning 33 meters long with a width of 1.20 meters.
-The grass ropes bridge lies suspended 15 meters above Apurímac river.
+The floor of the bridge lies suspended 15 meters above Apurímac river.
 The name is a combination of two Quechua words.
 “Qeswa” signifies braid and “Chaka” means bridge.

 While the Incas built Qhapaq Ñan, (The Great Inca Road), they faced many problems.
 The roadway spans to 25000 miles.
 It runs through different terrains.
 In order to overcome the challenge, they came up with suspension bridges.
 This allowed them to easily commute within the empire.
 These suspension bridges also had a vital role in linking the remote Andean communities.

 Even though there is a modern bridge that connects the two communities.
 The locals here ritually keep the tradition alive.
 They are still practicing the trend left by their ancestors.
 The bridge is maintained and rebuilt every year by the local community.

 They charge a nominal fee from visitors which goes towards the recognition of the communal effort and their motive to keep the ancient tradition alive.

 People from the four community (Chaupibanda, Huinchiri Peru, Ccollana Quehue and Choccayhua) gather every year to rebuild the bridge.
 It is a four days event.